nicolastrand/100-days-of-code/log.md

 **Today's Progress**: Started JavaScript from the beginning tonight as I'd forgotten quite a bit of it already.
 Felt like I was cheating as I'd already done these, but I figured the more I go over it, the more I'll remember.

 **Thoughts:**: Feel ok but not very challenged - that's ok, though.
 It's all part of me trying to hammer it home.

+### Day 20: June 21

+**Today's Progress**: More JavaScript revision tonight - same as last night.

+**Thoughts:**: Feel ok, I'm definitely faster than first time round.
+Maddening how putting : instead of ; can mess up the code though, haha